 Not only is it the most touristy place in Mexico, but Chichen Itza is also on the list of the World’s Seven Wonders.

 No need to describe how much it caught my attention.
 But the crowd was not the only negative point.
 It was not close to the other attractions we wanted to visit.
 And it has nothing in common with the remote natural areas I love so much.
-After reading some online reviews describing it as “not authentic”, I had a divided feeling and a hard time to decide how much I wanted to go.
+After reading some online reviews describing it as “not authentic”, I had a divided feeling and a hard time deciding how much I wanted to go.

 When hesitation is too big, I guess it means “go”, just to avoid regrets.